thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 ## How do you use the PostgreSQL REPL to manage rows in a table?

-The `INSERT` SQL command creates new rows in a table.
-In insert a row into the `movies` table, run the following command.
+To insert a row into the `movies` table, run the following command.

 ```sql
 INSERT INTO movies (title, duration, rating, genre, is_3d, released_at, score) VALUES ('Frozen', 102, 'PG', 'Animation', TRUE, '2013-11-27 00:00:00 UTC', 7.6);